Roadies: Bogdanovic scores 36, Jazz beat Nuggets 115-109

 TIP-INS

 Jazz: Bogdanovic’s previous season high was 27 points against Philadelphia on Nov.
-16. … F Joe Ingles was ruled out after entering the NBA’s health and safety protocols. … C Hassan Whiteside missed a third consecutive game because of a concussion. … C Rudy Gobert was held out with left shoulder inflammation. … F Eric Paschall rejoined the team after missing the previous four games to tend to personal matters.
+16. … F Joe Ingles was ruled out after entering the NBA’s health and safety protocols, the first Jazz player to deal with COVID-19 this season. … Whiteside missed a third consecutive game because of a concussion. … Gobert was held out with left shoulder inflammation. … F Eric Paschall rejoined the team after missing the previous four games to tend to personal matters.

 Nuggets: C Vlatko Cancar is out indefinitely after breaking his right foot during Monday’s loss at Dallas. … Denver coach Michael Malone remains sidelined because of health and safety protocols, along with F Jeff Green and F Zeke Nnaji.